 ▪ Patients’ daily dose of opioids remained consistent, at about seven pills of 7.5-mg hydrocodone a day.
 In the lower 16 counties, however, daily doses were actually between eight and 10 mg less per day.

 ▪ Despite a smaller daily dose, over the course of a year, the average opioid patient in the lower 16 counties filled 38 percent more milligrams of “morphine-equivalent” opioids than in the remaining 86 counties.
 (Morphine equivalency is a standard that compares opioids to morphine.)
 In the southern region, patients filled an average of 2,600 milligrams per year — about four 10-mg hydrocodone pills a day for 65 days — compared with patients in the rest of Illinois who filled 1,900 milligrams a year — about four 10-mg hydrocodone pills a day for 48 days.

 ▪ For some of the most popular opioids, the number of weaker doses decreased while the number of stronger doses remained the same.
 For example, the number of 2.5-, 5- and 7.5-mg hydrocodone tablets, prescribed fell 42 percent while the 10-mg tablets shrank just 2 percent.
 For oxycodone tablets, the number of 2.5-, 5 and 7.5-mg pills decreased by 7 percent while 10-, 15-, 20- and 30-mg tablets grew by 37 percent.

 ▪ For hydrocodone tablets, the most popular type by far, the majority were prescribed to a much smaller number of patients.
-Of the nearly 10 million patients who filled prescriptions for hydrocodone tablets, 20 percent of them filled prescriptions for 60 percent of the drugs.
+Of the nearly 10 million patients who filled prescriptions for hydrocodone tablets, 20 percent of them filled prescriptions for 60 percent of the drugs by morphine equivalency.